Greek Apricot Tart Recipe (Pasta Flora)

 STEP 4: Prepare your rolling surface and preheat the oven: Preheat the oven to 350°F on bake.
 Clean and lightly flour a surface like your kitchen counter or kitchen table.
 Grease the 9″x 13″ baking dish with butter.
 Have a little bit of flour on hand as you work with the dough.

-STEP 5: Soften the apricot jam: Preheat your oven to 350° F on bake.
+STEP 5: Soften the Apricot Jam: Preheat your oven to 350° F on bake.
 Heat up the apricot jam in a small saucepan on low heat.
-You don’t want it to boil, but use just enough heat so that the jam is easier to spread on top of the pie crust.
+You don’t want it to boil but use just enough heat so that the jam is easier to spread on top of the pie crust.
 Remove the saucepan from the heat and set aside.

 pie tart dough split into two pieces.